 The DevSecOps approach assumes that the entire team is responsible for the security of the product.
 Therefore, you shouldn’t separate vulnerabilities from bugs or vice versa.
 Any vulnerabilities you find should go into the same backlog as other issues and be prioritized equally.

-It’s the responsibility of the entire team, not just the security expert, to fix the vulnerabilities.
-This approach helps expand the team’s knowledge and expertise, as well as the skills learned that can be later applied to other projects.
+It’s the entire team’s responsibility, not just the security expert, to fix the vulnerabilities.
+This approach helps expand the team’s knowledge and expertise and the skills learned that can be applied to other projects.

 Enlist the Help of Experts

 In addition to the tests your developers wrote, there are various testing tools that can help you be more confident about your code’s quality.
-Traditional security scanning tools are not good for automated CI/CD pipelines, but tools that are specifically designed for automation and integrate into pipelines exist.
+Traditional security scanning tools are not good for automated CI/CD pipelines, but tools specifically designed for automation and integration into pipelines exist.
 They publish the results to a monitoring panel or pass them directly to bug trackers.
-As with any automated tests, it makes sense to introduce structure to quickly obtain results in different categories.
+As with any automated tests of the DevSecOps process, it makes sense to introduce structure to obtain results in different categories quickly.

 Keep an Eye on Production

 Despite all the measures you put in place at the previous stages of the development cycle, the risk of a hacker finding a weak spot in your system remains.
-To protect your organization and users, it makes sense to plug in firewalls and monitoring tools.
-Runtime Application Self Protection (RASP) tools will also provide additional protection and allow you to automatically detect and block suspicious behavior.
+It makes sense to plug in firewalls and monitoring tools to protect your organization and users.
+Runtime Application Self Protection (RASP) tools will also provide additional protection and allow you to detect and block suspicious behavior automatically.

 Summary

 The benefits of DevSecOps are simple: improved automation of the software delivery pipeline eliminates errors, reduces attacks and downtime.
-For teams that want to integrate security into their DevOps structure, this process can easily be completed using the right DevSecOps tools and processes.
+This process can easily be completed using the right DevSecOps tools and processes for teams that want to integrate security into their DevOps structure.
 Let’s look at a typical DevOps and DevSecOps workflow:

 - A developer creates code in the version control system.